We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Examine other parts for damage and replace if necessary before operation.

 - Don’t put portable swings or rockers on elevated surfaces, like on tables, beds, or couch cushions.

 - Don’t let siblings push or play with the swing when baby’s inside.

 - Remove your baby from the swing before moving it to another location.

 - Don’t allow your baby to sleep in a swing.
 If they fall asleep in their swing, move them to a safe sleep surface as soon as possible.

-You won’t know if your baby will like a swing until you try one out.
-All babies are different, so it makes sense that there’s no one-size-fits-all approach to calming.
+You won’t know if your baby will like a swing until you try it out.
+Every baby is different, so it makes sense that there’s no one-size-fits-all approach to calming.

-At the same time, a swing may just be the miracle solution you need to get through those relentless newborn days.
+At the same time, a swing may just be the miracle solution you need to get through the newborn days.

 At very least, a swing may give you time to grab a cup of coffee and catch your breath.
 That alone is something any new parent will tell you is totally worth making room for a clunky baby contraption.